Back to blog

 • Transfer fees or capital contribution fees due at closing

-• Any fines or violation fees outstanding
+• Outstanding fines or violation fees

 • The date through which the information is accurate

-• Management company contact information
+• Management company contact info

 What's in a resale package: